stfc/cloud-docs/source/Aodh-and-Gnocchi/MonitoringVMsAodhGnocchi.rst

     **Note:** Since the Stein Release of OpenStack, the CPU utilization meter has been deprecated and the meter cpu_util cannot be used.
 However, gnocchi does provide a way to get the CPU utilization of a resource manually.

-For example, metrics which are collected from VMs are:
+For example, metrics which are collected include:

 .. code-block:: bash